BatteryDataAlliance/pymacnet/README.md

 ## <a name="Testing"></a>Testing

-To run the tests navigate to the "tests" directory and type type the following:
+To run the tests navigate to the "tests" directory and type the following:

 ```
 pytest .